kiksgold/mothers-tongue/README.md

 </ul>

 ### Target Audience:
-Our website is targeted at young parents, guardians who would like their kids to learn the yoruba language.
+Our application is targeted at young learners who can interact within the community

 #### User Story:
 <ul>